-Each villa has an en-suite bathroom which is very stylish, with clean lines and a rendered finish lending a modern feel.
-Each contains a shower and a bath as well as his-and-hers washbasins.
-The bath is elevated a little with a couple of steps leading up to it while the shower is large, with very good pressure and plenty of hot water.
-The toilet is found to the side of the bathroom in a separate room, with a lockable door for privacy.
-As with many top safari camps and lodges these days there are few complimentary toiletries found next to the washbasins and in the shower too.
+The villa's en-suite bathrooms are very stylish, with clean lines and a rendered finish lending a modern feel.
+Each contains a large shower with very good pressure and plenty of hot water, an elevated bath, and his and hers washbasins.
+The toilet is in a separate room, with a lockable door for privacy.
+As at most top safari camps, complimentary toiletries are provided.

-Our viewThe remote location of Camelthorn makes this a real favourite of ours.
-The nearby Ngamo Plains to the west of camp are a beautiful region of Hwange, with good game densities.
-Camelthorn itself is very stylish with a lot of thought put into the camp’s design, yet it still manages to maintain a distinct bush feel.
-The guiding team at Camelthorn is very experienced and knowledgeable and the variety of activities on offer is diverse.
-Apart from the usual game drives (day & night) and bushwalks guests can spend time in the camp’s unique sunken hide, go on a pump run where they’ll help with the upkeep of southern Hwange’s waterholes as well as visit a local school and village.
-We’re really impressed with Camelthorn and look forward to watching it develop over the coming years.
+Our viewThe remote location of Camelthorn makes this a real favourite of ours, with good game densities on the nearby Ngamo Plains.
+The camp is very stylish, with a lot of thought put into its design, yet it manages to maintain a distinct bush feel.
+The guiding team is very experienced and knowledgeable and the variety of activities is diverse.
+We particularly like the camp’s unique sunken hide, and the opportunity to take part in a pump run where you will help with the upkeep of southern Hwange’s waterholes.

 Ideal length of stay: We’d recommend a stay of three or perhaps four nights at Camelthorn.
 It’s remote so take’s a little longer to get to than many other Hwange properties, and there’s plenty to keep guests entertained on arrival.

 Directions: Most guests who travel to Camelthorn will arrive by road, usually from Victoria Falls or Bulawayo, via Halfway House.
-This small service station acts as a staging post on the main road between Victoria Falls and Bulawayo and here guests will meet their guide before continuing on to camp – a drive of a couple hours.
-Another option is for guests to transfer by road to Hwange Town.
-Here they will be dropped at the railway station where they board the Elephant Express - a purpose built tram that carries guests down the mainline towards Camelthorn.
-They will disembark the train at Ngamo Station where they will board a waiting game drive vehicle and be driven to camp.
-For guests wishing to fly in to camp there are a couple of nearby airstrips.
-It’s a bout a one hour flight transfer by light aircraft from Victoria Falls to these airstrips.
+This small service station acts as a staging post on the main road between Victoria Falls and Bulawayo and is where guests will meet their guide before continuing on to camp – a drive of a couple hours.
+Another option will be for guests to transfer by road to Hwange Town.
+Here they will be dropped at the railway station where they board the Elephant Express for Ngamo Station, where a game-drive will be waiting to drive them to camp.

 Accessible by: Fly-and-Transfer